seelengxd/h4g-2024/README.md

 #### Attendance Management
 This feature falls under the activity session.
-After a admin navigates to a specific activity, clicking on a sepcific session allows them to:
+After a admin navigates to a specific activity, clicking on a specific session allows them to:
 - view details of the session, including date, duration, number of registrations, capacity
 - view session feedbacks and reflections
 - track enrollment form submissions